amigavision/AmigaVision/content/distro/Extras.md

 # Empty PFS Save Images

-We have included several larger sizes of pre-formatted PFS `MegaAGS-Saves.hdf` files, should you want to create your own custom setup based on MegaAGS without having to re-do your customizations every time.
+We have included several larger sizes of pre-formatted PFS `AmigaVision-Saves.hdf` files, should you want to create your own custom setup based on AmigaVision without having to re-do your customizations every time.
 The reason it's important to use PFS instead of creating your own FFS-based Amiga HD images is that PFS protects against accidental corruption of the HD if you reset the computer during a write operation.
 It's also faster than an FFS image, and the rest of the AmigaVision setup uses PFS everywhere for that same reason.

 The main AmigaVision image will check for `Saves:custom-startup` and execute that when found.
 This lets you e.g. copy any custom settings to `ENV:` as part of the startup, so you can have your own Workbench, Directory Opus and custom application installs on a separate hard drive that survives upgrades to the main AmigaVision image.